satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 acknowledged.
 Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.
-We argue that these problems can be addressed by building upon source code management systems to provide a community of reviewers interactive access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
+We argue that these problems can be addressed by building upon source code management systems to provide a community of reviewers interactive, re access to not only the text, but also (potentially) the data, software and scripts necessary to replicate the results of a study.
 Moreover, such systems enable the community to encourage reviewers by acknowledging the quality of their contributions and preserving their efforts in a document’s